-Exchange of contracts is a key point of the process when you buy a property.
-It means that you are legally bound to purchase the property and Moat is legally bound to sell it to you.
+Exchange of contracts is a key point in the purchase of your home.
+It means that you are legally bound to buy the home and Moat is legally bound to sell it to you.

-Prior to exchange, you will need to ensure that you have signed your contract and transferred your mortgage deposit to your solicitor in order for exchange to go ahead.
-Once contracts are exchanged, the sale is legally binding and a completion date will be agreed.
-Your completion date might be agreed "on notice" and this is explained in further detail on Page 11.
+Prior to exchange, you will need to make sure that you have signed your contract and transferred your mortgage deposit to your solicitor in order for exchange to go ahead.
+Your completion date might be agreed "on notice" This is explained further on Page 11.